Alcohol & Substance Abuse Counselor

 The counselor’s strategy is to use verbal counseling to help the client understand his or her problem and to develop a plan that will change the behavior, lifestyle, or environmental surroundings that contribute to this problem.
 The alcohol and substance abuse counselor acts much like a teacher, training clients to understand and solve their own problems, as they learn how to live life successfully instead of depending on drugs and alcohol to avoid life’s problems.
 Frequently, counselors refer clients to additional information and professional services, including physicians, social workers, financial and housing assistance agencies, educational programs, mental health counselors, and other services.

 Alcohol and substance abuse counselors are finding new opportunities for employment in rural Alaska.
-Many regional health corporations are developing programs that are coordinated in the regional centers but also employ counselors in smaller villages.
-(See the Behavioral Health Aide description.)
-Other employers include local, state, and federal governmental agencies, schools, churches, and non-profit organizations.
+Many regional health corporations have developed extensive programs that employ village counselors throughout their regions (See the Behavioral Health Aide description).
+Other employers include local, state, and federal agencies, schools, churches, and non-profit organizations.

 Alcohol and substance abuse counselor certification in the state of Alaska recognizes four levels of competency: Counselor Technician, Chemical Dependency Counselor Level I, Chemical Dependency Counselor Level II, and Chemical Dependency Clinical Supervisor.
 (Note: If an individual holds a degree in a behavioral health related field (i.e human services, social work, psychology, addiction, counseling, sociology, psychiatric nursing) this will reduce the amount of work experience required.
 For more information, contact the Alaska Commission for Behavioral Health Certification.